cysouw/diathesis/text/c09_zuInfinitive.md

 - Ich habe gehört, dass dem Inspektor nur noch der letzte Fall zu klären bleibt.
 :::

 The retention of the subject as a dative is rare in real usage [@next a-c].
-However, a frequenct phenomenon with the *bleiben + zu-Infinitive* diathesis is that a quantified adverb is used instead of a nominal object, for example *viel, genügend, wenig, nichts anderes* [@nnext].
+However, a frequent phenomenon with the *bleiben + zu-Infinitive* diathesis is that a quantified adverb is used instead of a nominal object, for example *viel, genügend, wenig, nichts anderes* [@nnext].
 In such examples, the retention of the subject as a dative is widespread [@nnext b].
 All such constructions are clearly coherent [@nnext c].

 ::: ex
 - Jetzt bleibt nur noch, diesen Entwurf zu diskutieren. \